Clive Edwards: Career

 Clive Edwards is probably best known for playing with hard rock bands that have included outstanding guitarists, such as Pat Travers, Brian Robertson, former Thin Lizzy & (Wild Horses) member, Uli Jon Roth of the Scorpions (band) & (Electric Sun), Bernie Marsden of Whitesnake, John Cale from The Velvet Underground, Dennis Stratton, ex Iron Maiden, and Laurence Archer of Medicine Head, and UFO.
-He is now playing with Lionheart (UK band), HOUSE OF X with live shows for Frankie Miller Full House with Ray Minhinnett, Kossoff 'The Band Plays On' with Terry Slesser and Bucket & Co with Dave Colwell of Bad Company.
+He is now playing with Lionheart (UK band), HOUSE OF X with live shows for Frankie Miller, Full House with Ray Minhinnett, Kossoff 'The Band Plays On' with Terry Slesser, and Bucket & Co with Dave Colwell of Bad Company.

-There are also been many other projects outside just hard rock, such as working with Academy Award winner Hans Zimmer with Zaine Griff, and also Sally Oldfield.
+There are also many other projects beyond hard rock, including collaborations with Academy Award winner Hans Zimmer, Zaine Griff, and Sally Oldfield.

-Edwards has played on many albums, most famously the acclaimed UFO albums High Stakes & Dangerous Men, Headstone, Lights Out in Tokyo Live and the legendary Uli Roth Earthquake.
+Edwards has played on many albums, most famously the acclaimed UFO albums High Stakes & Dangerous Men, Headstone, Lights Out in Tokyo Live, and the legendary Uli Roth Earthquake.